JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7965 days**.

-And here is a just a random fact -  **Chicago has the largest cookie factory, where Nabisco made over 4.6 billion "Oreo" cookies in 1997**.
+And here is a just a random fact -  **The average human has about 20 square feet of skin weighing about 6 pounds**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 19 Oct, 2025.</sub>
+<sub>Last updated by Github Actions on 20 Oct, 2025.</sub>